Pixel Stand: 5 things to know about Google's wireless charger

 Compatibility

 First and foremost, the Pixel Stand is a wireless charger.
 It will charge any device that's compatible with Qi technology at up to 10W.
-The Pixel 3 and Pixel 3 XL charge at 10W, while any iPhone ($999 at Sprint) compatible with wireless charging chargers at 7.5W.
+The Pixel 3 and Pixel 3 XL charge at 10W, while any iPhone compatible with wireless charging chargers at 7.5W.

 However, the Pixel Stand is more than just a wireless charger for the Pixel 3 lineup.
 Whenever you place a Pixel 3 on the stand, a few extra features are activated.